 The FCA defines the fixed overhead requirement as three months’ of a company’s fixed costs based on the latest available audited annual financial statements.

-The fixed overhead requirement will be reset for 2017 based on the Company’s audited financial statements for the year ended 31 December 2016.
-Consequently the fixed overhead requirement shown in Section 5 above is based on the administrative expenses shown in the financial statements for the year ended 31 December 2015.
+The fixed overhead requirement will be reset for 2017 based on the Company’s audited financial statements.
+Consequently the fixed overhead requirement shown in Section 5 above is based on the administrative expenses shown in the financial statements.

 6.5 Business risk